Critical graphs without triangles: an optimum density construction: Avoiding more short odd cycles

-Finally, we remark on the density of the graphs $G^5_{k}$.
-From a density standpoint, it seems perhaps that there is a problem with our use of the graphs $M_{k-1}^r$ in the construction of the graphs $W_{k-i+1}^{k-1}$; we have not given any argument that restricts how small the forward-sets will be of the $M_{k-1}^r$ relative to all of the $M_{k-1}^r$, so how will we argue that the active sets of the $W^{k-1}_{k-i+1}$ ($i\geq 3$) can take up a $(1-\ep)$ fraction of those graphs?
+Finally, we remark on the density of the graphs $G^\ell_{k}$.
+From a density standpoint, it seems perhaps that there is a problem with our use of the graphs $M_{k-1,r}^{\ell,s}$ in the construction of the graphs $W_{k-i+1}^{k-1}$; we have not given any argument that restricts how small the forward-sets will be of the $M_{k-1,r}^{\ell,s}$ relative to all of the $M_{k-1,r}^{\ell,s}$, so how will we argue that the active sets of the $W^{k-1}_{k-i+1}$ ($i\geq 3$) can take up a $(1-\ep)$ fraction of those graphs by increasing the parameter $s$?
 The construction of each $W^{k-1}_{k-i+1}$ involves the use of a $M_{k-1}^{k-1}$, and this graph does not require a deletion argument---we know that half of $M_{k-1}^{k-1}$ consists of forward vertices.
-It is not hard to see then, that it is sufficient for our purposes to know that there are graphs $M_{k-1}^{k-2}$ for which the forward sets $F(M_{k-1}^{k-2})$ are arbitrarily large (even if $\abs{F(M_{k-1}^{k-2})}$ is small compared with $\abs{M_{k-1}^{k-2}}$).
+It is not hard to see then, that it is sufficient for our purposes to know that the forward sets of $M_{k-1,k-2}^{\ell,s}$ become arbitrary large as we increase $s$ (even if $\abs{F(M_{k-1,k-2}^{\ell,s})}$ is small compared with $\abs{M_{k-1,k-2}^{\ell,s}}$).
 The following simple observation will suffice for our purposes:

-\begin{observ} The forward set of an $M_{k-1}^r$, $2\leq r\leq k-1$, must dominate the starting graph: we have that every vertex in $M_{k-1}\sbs M_{k-1}^r$ is adjacent to some vertex in the forward set of $M_{k-1}^r$. \end{observ} \begin{proof} Otherwise, $M_{k-1}^r$ can be $(k-1)$-colored so that just \emph{one} color appears at the forward vertices. \end{proof}